Quick Questions? Email us

 Trekking to the Dhaulagiri Base Camp is most popular in the spring and autumn, however there are special difficulties and unanticipated advantages during the winter and monsoon seasons.
 Leeches, landslides, and muddy, slick paths are all part of the monsoon season.
 Particularly above 3,000 meters, winter temperatures are bitterly cold, with snow covering pathways and lows of -15°C at night.
 Being ready is essential for a successful walk.

-Note: Trekking in the winter or monsoon seasons is strongly discouraged because to the unfavourable weather and lack of adequate lodging at the trial.
+Note: Trekking in the winter or monsoon seasons is strongly discouraged because to the unfavourable weather and lack of adequate lodging at the trail.

 Rhododendron (Nepal’s national flower) Forests